cityjson/RhinoCityJSON/README.md

 * Surface Info Values.
 The Values related to the Geometry.
 (This Tree should be the same length as the geometry List).
 * Activate.
 A boolean dictating if the component is active or not (Recommended to use a button to activate and not a boolean toggle).

 The semantic data will be stored per surface at: Properties->Object-Attribute User Text.
 Additionally the LoD and major object types will be used to create a hierarchy of layers.
 Semantic values with a * are inherited from the parent object.

+### Template Bakery (untested)
+The Template Bakery is a custom baking component that will not only bake the template geometry, but also place it at the correct location and include its related semantic data.

+Input:
+* Geometry.
+A List with template geometry that is desired to be baked.
+* Surface Info Keys.
+The keys related to the Surface Info Values (This list should be the same length as a branch of the Surface Info Values).
+* Surface Info Values.
+The Values related to the Geometry.
+(This Tree should be the same length as the geometry List).
+* Object Info Keys.
+The keys of sematic info that corresponds with the object (names).
+* Object Info Values.
+The values of semantic info that corresponds with the object (names).

+Each instance of a template will be placed in a block.
+Allowing to move, scale and rotate the objects without changing the underlying geometry.
+Changing the template is possible with the block edit command.
+Edits made in block edit mode will update every instance of that block The semantic data will be stored per surface at: Properties->Object-Attribute User Text.
+Additionally the LoD and major object types will be used to create a hierarchy of layers.
+Semantic values with a * are inherited from the parent object.